gqding/TBANet/README.md

 # TBANet
-A pytorch implemntation for the TBANet
+A pytorch implementation for the TBANet